PySimpleGUI/DocsCleanup/cookbook.md

                 win1.UnHide()
                 break
 ```

 ## tkinter Canvas Widget

 The Canvas Element is one of the few tkinter objects that are directly accessible.
 The tkinter Canvas widget itself can be retrieved from a Canvas Element like this:
 ```python
     can = sg.Canvas(size=(100,100))
     tkcanvas = can.TKCanvas
     tkcanvas.create_oval(50, 50, 100, 100)
 ```

-While it's fun to scribble on a Canvas Widget, try Graph Element makes it a downright pleasant experience.
+While it's fun to scribble on a Canvas Widget, try Graph Element that makes it a downright pleasant experience.
 You do not have to worry about the tkinter coordinate system and can instead work in your own coordinate system.

 ![canvas](https://user-images.githubusercontent.com/13696193/44632429-5266ac00-a948-11e8-9ee0-664103c40178.jpg)

 ```python
     import PySimpleGUI as sg